 Cheryl Wilke Authors Article on Employers' Right to Consider Job Applicants' Bankruptcy History

-Cheryl Wilke, a Partner in the Labor & Employment Group of Hinshaw & Culbertson LLP, authored the article, “Board of Contributors: Employers May Consider Job Applicant's Bankruptcy History,” which appears in the March 23, 2012, issue of the South Florida publication, Daily Business Review.
+Cheryl Wilke authored the article, "Board of Contributors: Employers May Consider Job Applicant's Bankruptcy History," which appears in the March 23, 2012, issue of the South Florida publication, Daily Business Review.

 The article discusses the issue of whether an employer may decline to hire a prospective applicant based solely on the results of a credit background check including findings of bankruptcy, assuming the proper release was first obtained from the applicant.
 The U.S. Court of Appeals for the Second Circuit has held that the employer may not do so, but other federal courts of appeal have held otherwise.
 The issue was one of first impression in the U.S. Court of Appeals for the Eleventh Circuit.